-The Claims cover large amounts of ground that has potential to host nickel, copper, platinum group metals, and graphite mineralization.
-The ground is underexplored and considered new frontier.
+The Claims were originally acquired to explore for nickel, copper, platinum group metals, and graphite mineralization.
+The ground was underexplored and considered new frontier.
 The land staked by Cliffs in 2009 and 2010 was selected based on geophysical information from Ontario Geological Survey airborne magnetic maps, the geological interpretation of those maps, and additional geological and geophysical data from historical exploration assessment reports.